 Operation Resolve is one of two criminal investigations ordered following the publication of the Hillsborough Independent Panel’s report in September 2012.
-The other is an investigation by the Independent Police Complaints Commission.
+The other is an investigation by the Independent Police Complaints Commission (now the Independent Office for Police conduct IOPC).
 The aim of Operation Resolve was to undertake a thorough investigation into the events leading up to and including the disaster that took place on 15 April 1989 which resulted in the deaths of 96 people and injuries to 730 people at the Leppings Lane end of the stadium.

 Operation Resolve has investigated events leading up to the day of the disaster as well as the disaster itself.
 Our inquiry has investigated:

 - All decisions made (or not) and actions undertaken by those agencies/organisations who had responsibility for a duty of care to those attending the match on 15 April 1989